 Living the Change is available as a pay-to-view film for download, streaming or rental in a variety of resolutions through this page on our website.
 To watch Living the Change on your iPad or iPhone, you’ll need to download the film to your computer and then sync it to your device.

-You can also purchase our films so that you have them permanently available on your device to view offline, or so that you can hold a public screening.
+You can also purchase our films so that you have them permanently available on your device to view offline, or with a license so that you can hold a public screening.
 Visit the store for more information.

 I’ve purchased a film but don’t have a download link / can’t download it.
 What can I do?

 When you bought the film from our website store you will have received a purchase receipt at the email address you provided (check your Spam folder if this didn’t reach you immediately).
 That email contains your download link.
-The link does not expire, so please keep the email in your archives, so that you can access it again if needed.
+The link does not expire, so please keep the email, so that you can access it again if needed.

 To download the film, simply click on the link.
 You’ll be prompted to choose where to save it.
 The download time will depend on the file size (i.e., whether you’ve bought a short film or a feature film) and your internet connection.

 Once downloaded, store the file on a hard drive, USB stick, or in a folder on your computer from which you can play it.
 If you’re holding a public screening and need a DVD, it’s fine for you to burn one copy for that purpose.

 If the download is failing, the most likely problem is that your internet connection is not reliable enough for this purpose.
 You could try asking a friend to download it and then transfer the file to a hard drive or USB stick.
 If that’s not an option, please email us.